-Homer is also fortunate in the number of highly professional complementary medical practitioners offering a diversity of integrative medical therapies.
+Homer is also fortunate to have a diverse number of highly professional complementary medical practitioners of integrative medical therapies.
 Complementary medicine is used alongside conventional medicine to facilitate the body's innate healing response during acute and chronic disease challenges and to promote wellness through prevention.
-Treatment is often individualized to focus on presenting symptoms as well as underlying factors that influence long-term health, wellness and disease.
 Therapies include whole medical systems such as naturopathy, homeopathy and ancient healing (traditional Chinese and Ayurveda); mind-body medicine such as meditation and relaxation; biologically based practices of diet and herbal remedies; manipulative practices such as therapeutic massage, chiropractic and osteopathic manipulation; and energy medicine such as yoga, therapeutic touch and meditation.